 While LibreOffice has limited features, Lark has extensive features that are completely free for small to medium-sized teams.

-Finding the right Google Workspace alternative
+What’s the best Google Workspace alternative for email?